Celsius, BlockFi, and Voyager: What Went Wrong and Lessons Learned

 What went wrong:

-• FTX dependency: After the 3AC losses weakened BlockFi, the company entered into a deal with FTX in July 2022 — a $400 million revolving credit facility and an option for FTX to acquire BlockFi.
-This deal was supposed to stabilize BlockFi, but it created a fatal dependency.
+- Fatal dependency on FTX: After the 3AC losses weakened BlockFi, the company entered into a deal with FTX in July 2022 — a $400 million revolving credit facility and an option for FTX to acquire BlockFi.
+This deal was supposed to be BlockFi's salvation but created a fatal single point of failure.

-• FTX collapse: When FTX itself collapsed in November 2022 amid revelations of fraud (commingling customer funds with Alameda Research's trading activities), BlockFi's lifeline disappeared.
+- FTX's fraud: When FTX collapsed in November 2022 amid revelations that it had been commingling customer funds with Alameda Research's trading activities, BlockFi's lifeline disappeared.
 BlockFi had significant assets custodied on FTX that it could no longer access.

-The scale of the failure: BlockFi's bankruptcy filing listed over 100,000 creditors.
-The company had previously settled with the SEC for $100 million in February 2022 over its lending product (BlockFi Interest Accounts), which the SEC deemed unregistered securities.
+BlockFi had previously settled with the SEC for $100 million in February 2022 over its lending product, which the SEC deemed unregistered securities.

 How Much Was Lost